Streamlining Development with an Effective Git Workflow

 Key Branches and Workflow:

-1. Feature Branches (feature/**): Each developer creates a separate branch for new features or bug fixes.
-The branch is named feature/feature-name and isolates development work until the feature is complete.
+): Each developer creates a separate branch for new features or bug fixes.
+The branch is namedfeature/feature-name

-3. Tagging the Release: Once the release branch is stable and ready for deployment, a release tag is created (e.g., v1.2.0).
+).
+The release branch serves as a staging area for multiple features or fixes that will be bundled into the next release.
+Code reviews and automated tests are performed at this stage. - Tagging the Release: Once the release branch is stable and ready for deployment, a release tag is created (e.g., v1.2.0).
 This tag marks the exact state of the code that will be deployed to production.

-4. Merging into the Main Branch (main): After the release is tagged, the release/** branch is merged into the main branch, ensuring that the main branch always reflects the current production code.
+branch is merged into the main branch, ensuring that the main branch always reflects the current production code.
 Only stable, tested code is ever merged into the main branch.

 Implementation and Results